-A Diabetes Diet is Different from a Weight Loss Diet
+A Diabetes Diet is Different from and Easier Than a Weight Loss Diet

 Oral Drugs--A Quick Summary

 - If you still don't have normal blood sugars talk to your doctor about adding basal insulin.
 If basal insulin doesn't give you normal blood sugars, use insulin after meals too.
-Used properly with a lower carb intake, insulin will always work.
+Afrezza is a new, inhaled insulin that some people with Type 2 find very helpful.
+Used properly with a lower carb intake, insulin, prescribed in the proper doses that match your carbohydrate intake will always work.
 If it isn't working for you, you need to find a doctor who can help you fine tune your dose.